cslr/memanalyzer/README.md

-After reducting dimension of variables to something like 10^4 we can then maybe compute cross correlation matrix Cyx when data representation changes and compute linear transformation y = Ax to keep representation of active variables (continuous thought process in human brain).
+After reducting dimension of variables to something like 10^4 we can then maybe compute cross correlation matrix Cyx when data representation changes (memory allocations/memory maps, shift to new set of active variables) and compute linear transformation y = Ax to keep representation of active variables (we should try try to follow computation like continuous thought process in human brain).